isimmons/mosh-js-unit-testing-starter/Notes.md

 and not deliver code.
 But do you want to deliver broken code?
 Code coverage is not a garanteed bug free code.
 But isn't code coverage closer to being garanteed than no coverage?
 Lot's to think about.
 A lot of OSS projects require tests along with PRs and the tests must pass along with existing tests in the project before a PR can be approved.
 I guess this is one way to make it easier by having individual contributors be responsible for coverage on the parts of code they submit in PRs.
 But a dev team might need to have certain people assigned to test and approve new features before shipping them so at least a large part of the team could focus on writing code?
 IDK

+Demonstrated the importance of a coverage tool in the calculateDiscount test.
+Originally the test for a valid code was passing but only covered the case for 'SAVE10' so when I ran coverage I could see in the function that everything but the condition for 'SAVE20' was covered.
+Normally I would not be listing if conditionals for every possible valid code but instead would be itterating a list of valid codes and a typescript union might render some of this unnessessary too.
+But for demo purpose, this was a good simple one.

 # Good test Characteristics